 - Students earn AU/SIS credit for participation in the Program.

-- Students pay AU tuition and a program fee and are billed through Student Accounts.
+- Students pay AU tuition and are billed through Student Accounts.
 Financial aid packages can apply, but students should check with the Office of Financial Aid for more information.

-- Program fees typically cover orientation, supplemental international emergency health insurance, accommodation, ground transportation, some meals, site visits and field trips, internship placement (if applicable), and teaching costs.
+- The Program typically covers orientation, supplemental international emergency health insurance, accommodation, ground transportation, site visits, internship placement (if applicable), and teaching costs.

-- Students are typically responsible for their own airfare, supplies, most meals, and other personal living expenses while on the Program.
-Students participating in an internship are also responsible for accommodation.
+- Students are typically responsible for their own airfare, supplies, meals, and other personal living expenses while on the Program.
+Students participating in an internship are also responsible for accommodation during their internship.